-While the majority of our Actions were implemented as we had intended, we were unable to fully implement Action 2: Purchase Blended Learning & Software Supports for all students.
-Some of the factors that contributed to substantive differences in the implementation of our actions was due to a strong focus on Tier 1 instruction and limited data analysis on Tier 2 and 3.
-While our planned actions differed slightly, we shifted our attention and resources on strong Tier 1 instruction in order to best meet the needs of our staff, students, and families.
+While the majority of our Actions were implemented as we had intended, we were unable to fully utilize the multi-tiered instructional system and measure fidelity of implementation of ELD curricula.
+Some of the factors that contributed to substantive differences in the implementation of our actions was due to students and staff being out of school due to a COVID surge and the classrooms not consistently running small groups.
+While our planned actions differed slightly, we shifted our attention and resources on strengthening our Tier 1 universal support system and do walkthroughs to gauge the effectiveness of implementation of ELD curricula.